-John P. Carlin, Nicholas J. Spiliotes, Panagiotis C. Bayz, Charles L. Capito III, and Sophia M. Brill
+John P. Carlin, Nicholas J. Spiliotes, Panagiotis C. Bayz, and Charles L. Capito III

 Yesterday, bipartisan coalitions in both the House and the Senate announced new legislation that would substantially overhaul current law governing the Committee on Foreign Investment in the United States (CFIUS) and the standards by which foreign investments in U.S. businesses are reviewed.
 The law would dramatically expand CFIUS’ authorities, and would affect a broad range of transactions — particularly in high-technology sectors.
 Companies could also be required to pay filing fees of up to $300,000 for each transaction.

 The proposed legislation comes amid rising concerns by Administration officials and members of Congress about foreign investments in and acquisitions of high-technology industries, particularly by Chinese businesses.
 It was announced just as President Trump was arriving in China, where topics of discussion are sure to include trade and foreign investment policy.

 The proposed Senate bill—which is 79 pages long and is titled “The Foreign Investment Risk Review Modernization Act” — is sponsored by Senators John Cornyn (R-TX) and Dianne Feinstein (D-CA), and has several other co-sponsors from both parties.
 The House bill was introduced by Rep. Robert Pittenger (R-NC) and also has a bipartisan lineup of co-sponsors.
 Although the text of the House bill was not available as of this writing, Rep. Pittenger’s website describes it in the same terms as the Senate bill.

 Expansion of CFIUS Jurisdiction